About your vaccination appointment

 - flu-like symptoms.

 Serious reactions are very rare.
-Get medical attention immediately if you experience any of the following symptoms:
+Get medical attention immediately or call Triple Zero (000) if you experience any of the following symptoms:

 - shortness of breath

 - swelling in your leg

 - neurological symptoms, including severe and persistent headaches or blurred vision